 You can define option presets for thumbs in your

-Then you can use them e.g. in your templates:
+Then you can use these presets e.g. in your templates:

 Check out our cookbook recipe Responsive images to learn more.